ballerina-attic/docs-ballerina-vscode-extension/en/docs/references/statement-editor/define-a-configurable-variable.md

-# Define a configurable variable while developing another construct
+# Define a configurable variable using the Statement Editor

 As you develop your construct, you may identify a parameter for which the value needs to be configurable and for which you have not already defined the required configurable.
 Then, you can access the configurable variable template while defining/editing the current statement.